Modern-Realm/pycolorise/docs/index.md

 # Welcome to Documentation

+- Add **colors/fonts** to the terminal
-The terminal colorizer is a tool that improves the visual experience of terminal applications
+- The terminal colorizer is a tool that improves the visual experience of terminal applications

 [![python badge](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/ "Python")